sdsgemod/macro-transmission-varx/README.md

 - Risk Monitoring Dashboard

 ## Key Insight
-The model captures transmission channels between oil, FX, yields, and equity markets in an emerging market setting.
+The model highlights how external shocks (such as oil prices and global interest rates) propagate through emerging market economies, affecting exchange rates and equity markets.

 ## How to Run
 ```bash